rjsalvadorr/etudegen/readme.md

     + **Name** - Explain some stuff about possible ways to use it. (see section below)
     + **Clef** - The clef that's used for this instrument.
     + **Instrument range** - (lowest note and highest note)
+- **Major Keys**
+- **Minor Keys**

+### Parameters not yet configurable

 - **Registers**? - Some instruments switch clefs at some point.
 For example, cello music is written mostly in bass clef, but the tenor and treble clefs are used at the higher registers.
 - **Arpeggio Patterns**
-- **Major Keys**
-- **Minor Keys**
 - **Displaying Key Signatures**

 ## Organization
 The content will be divided by musical keys.
 There will be the **main content** in the book, plus an **appendix**.